Fortress of Solitude

 Another aspect of Ray’s relationship that might rub viewers the wrong way is how he always questions Debra’s every decision – including why she stays with him.
 From an outside perspective, their relationship just sounds catastrophically dysfunctional.
 Even in a comedy like this, you’ve got to wonder why don’t the characters simply file for divorce at this point.
 At the very least, it would have been a better course of action for Ray – the only time he did something for Debra’s sake.

-Why Everybody Loves Raymond Aged Badly
+frank Everybody Loves Raymond

 From misogynistic remarks to casual racism and everything in between, there’s no sin Frank Barone isn’t guilty of.
 An all-around curmudgeon, Frank’s unlikable character just makes the show feel all the more mean-spirited than usual.
 The worst part is that he, like his son, treats his wife like no more than an object.